-Mr Michael Hakiel Independent non-executive Director Mr Anthony Marshall Independent non-executive Director
+Mr Philip Kelly Independent non-executive Director (appointed 11 August 2020) Mrs Alice Cummings Independent non-executive Director (appointed 15 September 2020)

-The audit committee met once during the year.
+The audit committee met four times during the year.

-The new audit committee was appointed on 7 March 2019 and is chaired by Mr Jeremy Millard, whilst Mr Christopher Stone and Mr Oliver Scott act as members.
-In compliance with the Listing Rule 5.118A, Mr Jeremy Millard is the independent, non-executive Director who is competent in accounting and/or auditing matters in view of his considerable experience in the business world.
+In compliance with the Listing Rule 5.118A, Mrs Alice Cummings is the independent, non-executive Director who is competent in accounting and/or auditing matters in view of her professional qualifications and her considerable experience in the business and financial world.